-- 9. Despite this consent, the authorised area shall always remain part of the public highway and users of the highway are still entitled to exercise their right of passage over them. - 10.
-Unless separately agreed by the Licensing Department the method of marking the boundary of the licensed area shall be; - A fixed barrier system, that is suitably stable not to be easily blown or knocked over. - A colour that is suitable contrasting with the surrounding environment to ensure it can be easily seen. - 11.
-To ensure a safe footpath with a minimum width of 2 metres for pedestrians, or 2.5 metres in busier locations, which must be maintained at all times. - 12.
-Emergency routes to the premises and adjacent buildings must not be obstructed by the Pavement Licence, which should not, in normal circumstances, extend beyond the width of the premises frontage.
-Neither the barriers, or tables and chairs must obstruct entrances into or out of the establishment. - 13.
+- 10. Emergency routes to the premises and adjacent buildings must not be obstructed by the Pavement Licence, which should not, in normal circumstances, extend beyond the width of the premises frontage. - 11.
 Tables and chairs should be of an approved type and should be kept in a good state of repair.
 Furniture should be placed so as not to obstruct driver sightlines, or road traffic signs.
 Placement of tables and chairs must allow pedestrians to use the footway parallel to the frontage of the premises.
 Care should be taken in the use of hanging baskets, awnings, protruding umbrellas etc. Alternative items may not be used without first seeking the written authority of the Council.
-Patio heaters must not be used. - 14.
-All potential obstructions must be removed from the public highway when the premises are closed to prevent a safety hazard to pedestrians, particularly during the hours of darkness. - 15.
-The licensee should ensure that the area operates in a safe and orderly manner, thereby ensuring that any safety risk or nuisance to customers, other users of the public highway or any adjacent land or premises, is minimised.
-The authorised area shall be supervised by competent staff or the Licensee at all times during the exercise of this consent who shall take all reasonable steps to ensure compliance with these conditions. - 16.
-The permitted area shall be used solely for the purpose of consuming refreshments by persons seated at tables within the permitted area. - 17.
-No charge shall be made by the Licensee for the use of the furniture. - 18.
+Patio heaters must not be used. - 12.
+All potential obstructions must be removed from the public highway when the premises are closed to prevent a safety hazard to pedestrians, particularly during the hours of darkness. - 13.
+The licensee should ensure that the area operates in a safe and orderly manner, thereby ensuring that any safety risk or nuisance to customers, other users of the public highway or any adjacent land or premises, is minimised. - 14.
 The licence holder(s) shall not cause any nuisance or annoyance to any other user of the highway, or any adjacent land or premises.
-The licence holder is responsible for the behaviour and good order of their customers. - 19.
-Otherwise than stated on the specific licence, the following time restrictions apply:
+The licence holder is responsible for keeping good order including the control of all litter and rubbish within the boundary of the permitted area. - 15.
+Otherwise than stated on the specific licence, the following time restrictions apply: a) Pavement furniture will not be put out on the licensable area before 9am on any day - (b) The licensable area must be cleared of furniture and customers by no later than 21:00. - 16.
+The tables & chairs and other furniture shall be kept in a clean, safe and well maintained condition, to the satisfaction of the Council.
+It must be of a design and construction that it cannot easily be pushed or blown over by the wind, so as to cause obstruction

-- a) Pavement furniture will not be put out on the licensable area before 9am on any day - b) The licensable area must be cleared of furniture and customers by no later than 23:00. - 20.
-The tables & chairs and other furniture shall be kept in a clean, safe and well-maintained condition, to the satisfaction of the Council.
-It must be of a design and construction that it cannot easily be pushed or blown over by the wind, so as to cause obstruction - 21.
-Where the consumption of alcohol is to take place only plastic or toughed glasses and bottles are to be permitted within the facility.
-The Licensee shall not permit the removal of any drinking vessels from the permitted area. - 22.
-The operation of the area must not interfere with highway drainage arrangements. - 23.
+- 17. Where the consumption of alcohol is to take place the only plastic or toughed glasses and bottles are to be permitted within the facility. - 18.
+The operation of the area must not interfere with highway drainage arrangements. - 19.
 During the hours of darkness suitable and sufficient lighting must be provided to ensure safe use of the area.
-Any proposals to provide additional lighting to the licensed areas must be agreed with the Highway Authority. - 24.
+Any proposals to provide additional lighting to the licensed areas must be agreed with the Highway Authority. - 20.
 Where tables and chairs are put on the licenced area for consumption of food and drink, reasonable provision must be made for seating, in a designated area, where no smoking is permitted.
-This may include: - Clear 'smoking' and 'non- smoking' areas, with 'no smoking' signage displayed in designated 'smoke-free' areas. - No ash trays or similar receptacles to be provided or permitted to be left on furniture where a smoke-free seating is identified. - Licence holders should provide a minimum 2 metre distance between nonsmoking and smoking areas, wherever possible.
+This may include: - Clear 'smoking' and 'non- smoking' areas, with 'no smoking' signage displayed in designated 'smoke-free' areas. - No ash trays or similar receptacles to be provided or permitted to be left on furniture where a smoke-free seating is identified. - Licence holders should provide a minimum 2 metre distance between non-smoking and smoking areas, wherever possible.